 Moreover, you have full control over everything because the locking happens on your website, so customize it however you want.

-What we really enjoy about MemberSpace are two things: 1) their amazing customer support and 2) the free migration service.
+What we really enjoy about MemberSpace are 1) their amazing customer support and 2) the free migration service.

 You don’t need to be tech-savvy to use the tool, integrate it into your website builder, and put a lock on any part of your site you want.
 (But their team of experts is always at your service if you need help.)

 - 14-day free trial

 - Free migration

 - Unlimited members